Single-Source Population

 Sensitive Information

-In the course of our survey data collection process, we may collect responses to questions that are considered sensitive, such as personal relationships, income, etc. We ask these questions in a thoughtful, non-biasing manner, demonstrating respect and thereby incurring low levels of survey abandonment at these junctures.
+In the course of our survey data collection process, we may collect responses to questions that are considered sensitive data topics.
+We ask these questions in a thoughtful, non-biasing manner, demonstrating respect and thereby incurring low levels of survey abandonment at these junctures.
 As such, it is important that we protect the identities of our respondents.
 By not receiving any personally identifiable information on our respondents, the sensitive data remains anonymous.
-When we build models around this data and extrapolate to our full device pool, the data continues to be anonymous, with no links between our devices and PII.
-Resonate data is not subject to the electronic data restrictions of HIPAA, due to the lack of personal identifiers within the datasets.
+When we build models around this data and extrapolate to our device pool, , the data continues to be anonymous and privacy-safe.

 Advanced Machine Learning